-It isn’t recent news that a large number of millennials gravitate towards socialism.
+It isn’t news that a large number of millennials gravitate towards socialism.
 Older generations who have lived in the shadow of socialism and similar ideological regimes however, may wonder why.
 Why do those who have experienced the benefits of capitalism wish to live under the kind of governments that slaughtered millions in the previous century?

 One reason young people support socialism is that they desire justice, says Acton Institute Research Fellow Michael Matheson Miller.
 “Young people rightly feel frustration with our current crony, managerial capitalism.
 It rests on free market slogans.
 But it often excludes the poor and makes it hard for small and medium enterprises.”